Athelhampton: Athelhampton Hall

 The hall is a Grade I listed 15th-century country house retaining much of its original Tudor character including a magnificent Great Hall with fine hammerbeam roof, and a recently restored Elizabethan Kitchen with a magnificent fireplace.
 It is surrounded by some 20 acres of gardens originally designed by Inigo Thomas in the 1890s, which are Grade I listed on the Register of Historic Parks and Gardens.
-The house and gardens are privately owned but are open for public visits almost all of the year, and are a member of Historic Houses.
+The house and gardens are privately owned but are open for public visits almost all of the year, and the property is a member of the Historic Houses Association.

 Sir William Martyn had the current Great Hall built in about 1485.
 A West Wing was added in the middle of the next century, forming an attractive oblique angle to the older building that marks it out from other houses of the same era.
 A gatehouse (demolished in 1862) and a large new kitchen to the rear were added around the same time.
 Sir William's grandson Robert Martyn married Elizabeth Kelway and when he died, she took as her second husband Sir John Tregonwell, who had acquired significant wealth from the dissolution of the monasteries, which may have helped fund the new works, with his arms appearing in the stained glass of the new wing.
 The next generation also brought wealth to the family through a marriage alliance, with Sir William Martyn's great-grandson Sir Nicholas Martyn (who was Sheriff of Dorset in 1581) marrying Margaret, sister to and a co-heiress of Nicholas Wadham (co-founder with his wife Dorothy of Wadham College, Oxford, and who being childless had his three sisters as co-heiresses, at least in their issue).

 Sir Nicholas Martyn and Lady Margaret's monumental brass, showing them kneeling between an escutcheon with the ancient arms of FitzMartin or Martyn (Argent, two bars gules) impaling Wadham survives in St. Mary's Church, Puddletown.
 The three sons who predeceased them kneel behind their father.
 To the right, kneeling behind their mother, are their seven daughters, of whom four survived as co-heiresses.
 The Great Hall at Athelhampton contains fine stained glass, with the eight panels in the fine Oriel Window each showing the Martyn arms impaled with the various arms of families with whom they formed marriage alliances, including the Kelways and the Wadhams.